Home

 • Parents Drive and Drop Off Gear – Drive from the campground a few miles north to the main park entrance.
 Have your parking passes ready to show.
 Proceed past the kiosk/entrance station slowly and drive to the dirt road at the end of the parking lot.
 Follow this road to the left and then down to the fort itself (ocean gate).
 The speed limit on this road is 10 mph.

 • Unloading Gear – Please check in with the ELP Instructor in the Officials’ Quarters or Officers Barracks (OB) before unloading to receive instructions.
 It works best to take sleeping and personal gear out of the cars, and place it on a tarp, or the benches, just inside the fort wall to the left.
 Put lunch bags on the picnic tables inside the fort.
 If it is raining, all the sleeping and personal gear will go in storage downstairs in the Southeast Blockhouse for the day.
 Your ELP Instructor will let you know where to put lunches, in the event of rain.
-Do not put gear into any of the buildings in which the employees and officers will be sleeping.
-Everyone will receive directions from the ELP Instructor when it is time to set up personal gear in sleeping quarters AFTER their project work is cleaned up on Day 1.
+Do not put gear into any of the buildings in which the students and parents will be sleeping.
+Everyone will receive directions from the ELP Instructor when it is time to set up personal gear in sleeping quarters AFTER their activity work is cleaned up on Day 1.
 Food and kitchen gear can be carried to the tables in the kitchen area by the fire pits behind the OB.
-You will need to unload as quickly as possible to ensure that drivers have time to park by the windmill and return to the fort in time to greet the hiking Employees.
+You will need to unload as quickly as possible to ensure that drivers have time to park by the windmill and return to the fort in time to greet the hiking students.

 • Cars must remain in the upper parking lot throughout your visit!
 Make sure to place the ELP parking pass on the dash of each car.
-The next morning when you are ready to leave Colony Ross, you may bring cars to the front gate of the fort to load supplies.
+The next morning when you are ready to leave Metini / Fort Ross, you may bring cars to the front gate of the fort to load supplies.
 If you are remaining in the park that day, your cars will need to be returned to the upper parking lot.

 • If your group is unable to hike in from Reef Campground – In the case of rain or if your ELP Instructor has determined the creek is too high, drive straight to Fort Ross SHP.
-Unload supervised employees at the Visitor Center where restrooms will be open.
+Unload supervised students at the Visitor Center where restrooms will be open.
 Plan for this contingency with your ELP Instructor.
-Officers with equipment drive the cars down to the fort, unload gear, and then return to the upper parking area.
+Parents with equipment drive the cars down to the fort, unload gear, and then return to the upper parking area.
 When everyone has reunited, walk to the fort compound together to be greeted by the ELP Instructor.
 Only if it is raining hard would you drive directly to the Fort to unload students and gear.

-Approximate Driving Times
+Approximate Driving Times –

 From Santa Rosa – 1 ½ hours